amient/hello-kafka-streams/README.md

 which at the time of writing this demo corresponded to version 0.10.1.0-SNAPSHOT, compiled with scala version 2.11.

-If you're already running a local Zookeeper and Kafka and you have topic auto-create enabled on the broker you can skip this test, just note that if your default partitions number is 1 you will only be able to run a single instance demo.
+If you're already running a local Zookeeper and Kafka and you have topic auto-create enabled on the broker you can skip the following setup, just note that if your default partitions number is 1 you will only be able to run a single instance demo.

     $ cd $KAFKA_HOME